42-joaorodrigues/C_Piscine_Reload/README.md

 27. **🔢 Exercise 26: `ft_count_if`** - Count array elements that satisfy a condition.
 28. **📂 Exercise 27: `display_file`** - Program to display a file’s content.

+## 📜 License

+This repository is intended for educational and personal reference as part of the 42 School program.